-Ingevity is a specialty chemicals company and Tier 2 automotive manufacturer headquartered in Charleston, South Carolina, with a business model built on sustainability.
+Ingevity is a speciality chemicals company and Tier 2 automotive manufacturer headquartered in Charleston, South Carolina, with a business model build on sustainability.
 It takes byproducts from paper manufacturing and chemically reengineers them into performance-enhancing products.
 It also makes activated carbon from hardwood sawdust, which is used for gasoline vapor emission control in automobiles.

-Just as environmental sustainability is an important core value for Ingevity, the company also prioritizes the sustainability of its business.
+Just as environmentally sustainability is an important core value for Ingevity, the company also prioritizes the sustainability in it’s business.
 The IT team recognized that the on-premises model passed down from their former parent company was not the right model for their future.
 They wanted to go cloud-first and cloud-smart with a fully consolidated and managed datacenter.

 The first step was to choose a cloud provider.
-Ingevity already had a relationship with Microsoft, based on its move to Microsoft 365 four years earlier.
+Ingevity already had a relationship with Microsoft, cased on it’s move to Microsoft 365 four years earlier.
 “Stepping into the Azure space was new for us, but it was a logical extension of our relationship with Microsoft,” said Mullis.
-“We know you have a world-class solution, so we did our due diligence and researched providers.
+“We know you have a world-class solution, so we did our due diligence and researched provided.
 Microsoft came out on top.”

 A well-planned migration that users didn’t notice

-Protera brought something to the table, too: a repeatable, scalable methodology and an analytics and automation platform called Protera FlexBridge® that helps move large numbers of systems into the cloud quickly and securely.
-Using Protera FlexBridge, Protera can provide rapid, guaranteed migrations and give customers unique operating insights for SAP on Microsoft Azure.
+Protera brought something to the table, too: a repeatable, scalable methodology and an analytics and automation platform called Protera Arion that helps move large numbers of systems into the cloud quickly and securely.
+Using Protera Arion, Protera can provide rapid, guaranteed migrations and give customers unique operating insights for SAP on Microsoft Azure.